0xck/diploma/README.md

 #### Web interface
 Aftrer app was successfully launched go to _http://host address:app port_ _(e.g. http://localhost:5000)_.
 Now you have access to web interface and can setup TRexes/devices/tests/tasks.

-For making a test you should create task but befor task making it is necessary to create all task element:
+For making a test you should create task but before task making it is necessary to create task elements:
 - test
 - TRex

+And optional:
 - device

 Just go to menu item _New_ and in dropdown menu check approptiate item, fill the form and click _Add_ button.